reactjs/react.dev/content/docs/reconciliation.md

 <div className="after" title="stuff" />
 ```

-By comparing these two elements, React knows to only modify the `className` on the underlying DOM node.
+By comparing these two elements, React knows to only modify the `class` attribute on the underlying DOM node.

 When updating `style`, React also knows to update only the properties that changed.
 For example: